-He was Chief Conductor of Royal Concertgebouw Orchestra Amsterdam and previously he has held prestigious roles at important musical institutions like Accademia Nazionale di Santa Cecilia (Roma), Royal Philharmonic Orchestra (London), Orchestre National de France (Paris), Royal Opera House (London), Teatro Comunale di Bologna, Opernhaus Zürich.
-Berliner Philharmoniker, Wiener Philharmoniker, Symphonieorchester des Bayerischen Rundfunks, Gewandhausorchester, Filarmonica della Scala and Staatskapelle Dresden are just a few of the renowned symphonic institutions he regularly works with.
+He was Chief Conductor of the Royal Concertgebouw Orchestra (RCO) in Amsterdam and he previously held prestigious roles at important musical institutions like the Accademia Nazionale di Santa Cecilia, the Royal Philharmonic Orchestra, the Orchestre National de France, the Royal Opera House of London, the Teatro Comunale di Bologna, and Zurich’s Opernhaus.

-Daniele Gatti was awarded the Premio “Franco Abbiati” from Italian music critics as best conductor in 2015, and in 2016 he was awarded the Chevalier de la Légion d’honneur from the French Republic for his work as Music Director of the Orchestre National de France.
+Daniele Gatti was awarded the Premio “Franco Abbiati” from Italian music critics as best conductor in 2015, and in 2016 he was awarded the Chevalier de la Légion d’Honneur from the French Republic for his work as Musical Director of the Orchestre National de France.